 See Something Suspicious?
 See Your Dermatologist Right Away

-As soon as you notice something, such as a changing mole, new mole or weird skin growth, make an appointment at Compassion Dermatology in Fort Worth, TX.
+As soon as you notice something, such as a changing mole, new mole or weird skin growth, make an appointment at Compassion Dermatology in Southlake, TX.
 Your dermatologist will examine the area of concern and take a biopsy, if necessary, to determine whether it has precancerous or cancerous cells.

 If you do have a cancerous growth, we offer numerous ways to remove it, including surgery or cryotherapy.
 We will always recommend the least traumatic treatment method for the surrounding skin cells.

 Some people have a higher risk of cancer due to genetics, environment or lifestyle.
 You can do your part to help prevent the development of skin cancer.
 By reducing your exposure to harmful rays, you can protect your skin.
 To do this, wear sunscreen with at least SPF-30 on the labeling.
 Reapply sunscreen every two hours after sweating profusely or swimming.
 Additionally, if you have light skin, you might want to avoid direct sunlight during the hottest part of the day, which is in the late morning or early afternoon.